-According to nutrient databases, one 3.5-oz (100-gram) serving of salmon contains between 361 and 685 IU of vitamin D (5).
+According to the USDA Food Composition Database, one 3.5-ounce (100-gram) serving of salmon contains between 361 and 685 IU of vitamin D (5).

-Some studies have found even higher levels in wild salmon, ranging up to 1,300 IU per serving (7).
+On average, wild-caught salmon packs 988 IU of vitamin D per 3.5-ounce (100-gram) serving, or 165% of the RDI.
+Some studies have found even higher levels in wild salmon — up to 1,300 IU per serving (6, 7).

 Herring is a fish eaten around the world.
 It can be served raw, canned, smoked or pickled.

-It's also one of the best sources of vitamin D.
+This small fish is also one of the best sources of vitamin D.

-Fresh Atlantic herring provides 1,628 IU per 3.5-oz (100-gram) serving, which is four times the RDI (8).
+Fresh Atlantic herring provides 1,628 IU per 3.5-ounce (100-gram) serving, which is nearly three times the RDI (8).

 Cod liver oil is also a fantastic source of vitamin A, with 90% of the RDI in just one teaspoon (4.9 ml).
 However, vitamin A can be toxic in high amounts.

-It is also usually cheaper than buying fresh fish.
+It’s also usually cheaper than buying fresh fish.

-One 3.5-oz (100-gram) serving of wild oysters has only 68 calories, but contains 320 IU of vitamin D, or 80% of the RDI (18).
+One 3.5-ounce (100-gram) serving of wild oysters has only 68 calories but contains 320 IU of vitamin D — over half the RDI (18).

-In addition, one serving of oysters contains 2–6 times more than the RDI of vitamin B12, copper and zinc — far more than multivitamins contain.
+In addition, one serving packs 2–6 times the RDI for vitamin B12, copper and zinc — far more than multivitamins.

-Shrimp are a popular type of shellfish.
+Shrimp is a popular type of shellfish.